 ♥ Q: What were some of the most surprising things you learned while writing/researching this book?

-♥ A: My book is based on excerpts from some of the 700+ Heart Sisters blog articles.
+♥ A: My book is based on excerpts from some of the hundreds of Heart Sisters blog articles.
 What surprised me most was how certain topics had attracted an avalanche of reader responses compared to others.
 The most popular were invariably articles in which I wrote about the profound psychosocial impact of being overwhelmed by a life-altering diagnosis.
 So when deciding on which topics should go into my book, I looked for reader responses that started, “I thought I was the only one who felt this way until I read this. . .”

 ♥ Q: What is new about your book that sets it apart from other books in the field?

 ♥ A: This book is very different from other heart books.
 First of all, it’s written by a heart patient, not by a cardiologist.
 It’s partly a dramatic personal narrative about what it’s like to survive a misdiagnosed heart attack, partly an overview of the often-dismissed psychological fallout that heart patients can expect along the relatively predictable road to recovery, and partly a patient-friendly, jargon-free, plain-English translation of important scientific research on women’s heart disease.

 When I was first diagnosed, I was desperate to learn more about what had just happened to me.
 I wasn’t looking for books about bad cholesterol or heart-healthy recipes.
 I wanted to find a book written for a woman like me, by a woman like me.
 The book I wrote is that book I couldn’t find as a freshly-diagnosed heart patient.
 And I like evidence, so I’ve included hundreds of medical journal citations when quoting studies.
 On my Heart Sisters blog, I’ve spent years compiling a huge jargon-free, patient-friendly glossary of complex cardiology terms – a really useful resource that I’m thrilled to say is now part of my book, too.